EB-CDPHE/Data-requests/Historical case counts by status/README.md

 ## Background
-This data request came from CDC Aggregate Date team that requested historical data update for Colorado.
+This data request came from CDC Aggregate Data team for historical data in order to reconcile Colorado COVID cases and deaths in their aggregate dataset.
 Here is the [email](./CDC_email.pdf).
 The original request came in August 3, 2021.
 I was tasked with it on September 22, 2021.
-Data needs to address:
-1. Which non-public schools are most impacted by COVID19?
-2. What is the economic impact of COVID19 in these communities?

-Since non-public schools are not required to report COVID19 cases, the data will have to be county-level measure of disease burden.
+The email contains the specific data elements requested.

-**Population**:  Confirmed and probable cases in CEDRS by ReportedDate. **Groups**: Case status.  **Data requested**: Case rate per 100K by county for all time and FY20-21 sorted in descending order.
+**Population**:  Confirmed and probable cases in CEDRS by ReportedDate. **Groups**: Case status (confirmed and probable) and Outcome (Patient died).  **Data requested**: Daily count of confirmed, probable, and total cases.
+Daily count of deaths for confirmed and probable cases, and total deaths.
+For each of these outcomes a cumulative daily total was calcualted.
+Daily change in cumulative totals was calcuated for total cases and total deaths.

+## Findings
+At the time of this response, here are the calculated totals for the requested data:

 ## Response
 Final response was delivered as two CSV files.